-The theme for the National Catholic Schools Week 2017 is “Catholic Schools: Communities of Faith, Knowledge and Service.”
+The theme for the National Catholic Schools Week 2018 is “Catholic Schools: Learn.
+Serve.
+Lead.
+Succeed.”
 The annual observance starts the last Sunday in January and runs all week.
 Schools typically celebrate Catholic Schools Week with Masses, open houses, and other activities for students, families, parishioners, and the community at large.

 Visit us during Catholic Schools Week during our OPEN HOUSE on

 The Eucharist is the body, blood, soul, and divinity of Jesus Christ.
 At St. Peter School, students prepare for First Communion and Reconciliation in the second grade.
 Preparation for the Sacrament occurs during school religious education classes as well as during parish-wide workshops.
 Reconciliation occurs in January and Communion will follow in May.

 Oh Mary, We Crown Thee with Blossoms Today...